vdamov/softuni-software-engineering/reactjs-fundamentals/New Project Defense/fineGag/README.md

 - Can view all comments.
 - Can comment under a meme.
 - Can vote for a meme with like/dislike.
+- Can access the Admin Panel.
+- Can edit user's email and username.
+- Can delete user and all his data.
 - Can upload multiple memes.
 - Can delete memes.
 - Can delete comments.